Week 3: First Experiments

 For Week 4, I plan to:

-• Research left shifts in C# and compare it to my notes from my Assembly class
+• Research left shifts in C# and compare it to my notes from my Assembly class (CSCI 225).

 • Implement the bit manipulations in actual binary instead of int depictions of this.
-Mainly, I need to figure out how to apply mods to binary numbers
+Mainly, I need to figure out how to apply mods to binary numbers and display the results properly.

 • Reattempt this project with new insight (essentially, I plan to completely restart the bit manipulation functions while leaving the UI & buttons untouched).

-• Move onto implementing Algorithm 1 and testing the outputs to see how each change impacts the output image–particularly, on more complex images
+• Move onto implementing Algorithm 1 and testing the outputs to see how each change impacts the output image–particularly, on more complex images.

 • Test the new code thoroughly and eradicate the bug infestation seen here.